The Requirements For Buying Final Expense Insurance For A Family Member

 • Guaranteed issue: Also known as “guaranteed acceptance,” these plans don’t require you to take a medical exam or answer health questions.
 Because approval is guaranteed, there is a two-year waiting period.
 If you die during the waiting period, the insurance company will only refund your premiums plus approximately 10% interest.
 After two years, the full death benefit becomes payable for any reason.

 The coverage is permanent because burial policies are a type of whole life insurance.
-Unlike AARP Life Insurance or Globe Life, whole life plans last forever.
+Unlike AARP Life Insurance or Globe Life, whole life insurance plans last a lifetime.

-Also, the premiums stay the same, and they build cash value.
+Additionally, the premiums remain the same, and they accumulate cash value.

 Tips To Find The Best Burial Insurance For Family Members

-Every final expense insurance company has a unique price, and they all accept and reject different health conditions.
+Every final expense insurance company has unique pricing, and they all accept and reject different health conditions.
 Therefore, it’s vital to compare multiple providers to find the best policy for a sibling, grandparent, or other relative.

 To find the best final expense insurance policy for a family member, you should work with an independent insurance agency rather than trying to buy directly from an insurance company.